 We maintain an extensive construction litigation practice against developers, contractors, manufacturers of defective building materials and design professionals of all disciplines regarding every facet of the construction process.
 Our firm has gained an excellent reputation as a leader in the individual and class-action representation of homeowners in water intrusion cases, synthetic stucco (EIFS) matters and other cases involving defective building products.

 With a stable of leading experts in the construction industry who can quickly and efficiently evaluate the condition of a structure and help us determine whether grounds for a lawsuit exist, our capabilities extend beyond what is typical for a smaller law firm.
 Our seasoned trial lawyers have successfully taken on large defendants, winning significant settlements and verdicts on behalf of our clients.
 Our capabilities extend to:

 - Problems in design, including engineering, architectural and surveying issues

-- Defective or toxic building materials, including Chinese drywall, plumbing fixtures and other products
+- Defective or toxic building materials, including Chinese drywall, paint, plumbing fixtures and other products

 - Construction defects resulting from builders not following specs or not building to code